stfc/PSyclone/doc/developers.rst

-The results of `psyclone.psyGen.Kern.get_kernel_schedule` is a `psyclone.psyGen.KernelSchedule` which has the same functionality as a PSy Schedule but with the addition of a Symbol Table (see :ref:`kernel_schedule-label`).
+The results of `psyclone.psyGen.Kern.get_kernel_schedule` is a `psyclone.psyGen.KernelSchedule` which has the same functionality as a PSyIR Schedule but with the addition of a Symbol Table (see :ref:`kernel_schedule-label`).